 Exporting your art to a file is very easy: you just click the ‘Share’ button at the top-right hand corner of the screen, followed by the ‘Download’ button.
 This will let you output your file to a variety of different formats.

-Another option is to use Canva’s printing service to create a physical version of your artwork.
+As mentioned above, another option is to use Canva’s printing service to create a physical version of your artwork.
 To do this, click the ‘Print your design’ option in the Share menu.
 You’ll then be able to choose from a wide range of items that you can turn your artwork into — posters, canvas prints, mugs etc.

 You’ll be able to generate a preview of them before ordering a print (see the image below for a mockup generated by Canva of how your artwork would look as a canvas print).